hyper-prog/codkepmodules/httpsqlconn/README.md

     sendAsHttpPost("http://server/httpsqlconn/mysampleresource/secretreshash",b.json_string());

-The HttpSqlConn module can process the query above check the permissions (set by hooks) and send back the required answer in Json
+The HttpSqlConn module can process the query above, check the permissions (set by hooks) and send back the required answer in Json

-You can do the followig changes in _settings.php to enable the feature above:
+You have to do the following changes in _settings.php to enable the feature above:

     ...
     global $httpsqlconn;